George Carteret: English Civil War

 Upon hearing this news, Sir George Carteret mobilized the Jersey Militia as well as his own professional soldiers.
 He dispatched the militia of Grouville to defend the town of St. Helier, the militia of St. Lawrence to defend the harbour at St. Aubin, and the militia of St. Brelade to defend the Bay of St. Brelade.
 Carteret took the bulk of the militia to St. Ouen's Bay, which they reached by noon on 20 October.
 In all, Carteret had about 2,000 men; 300 of which were cavalry, and the rest were infantry, and a score of cannon.
 With the bulk of the force being conscripts, however, it seems these men had little inclination for a pitched battle against the veterans of the New Model Army.

 After several days of the Parliamentarian fleet trying to outmanoeuvre the Royalists (leading many militiamen to desert the Royalist cause), Admiral Blake decided to land his troops in the evening of the 22/23 October.
 Carteret noticed that some of the ships were heading for the shoreline and he gave the order for his army to prepare for battle.
-At first, the Royalist cavalry charge was able to thrown the Parliamentarians back into the sea, with the militiamen firing into the ranks of the fleeing invaders.
+At first, the Royalist cavalry charge was able to throw the Parliamentarians back into the sea, with the militiamen firing into the ranks of the fleeing invaders.

 However, at the crucial moment, the cavalry commander, Colonel Bovill, was struck by a musket bullet and mortally wounded.
 With this loss, the cavalry fled from the battlefield and, with their retreat, the militiamen soon began to desert despite the efforts of Carteret to rally them.
 Colonel Heane's troops then got themselves organized and disembarked without incident.

 Colonel Heane soon began to overrun the Island, with no resistance being offered by the royalists.
 Carteret's sole plan was to hold onto the two castles of Mont Orgueil and Elizabeth Castle, as well as the fort on a small islet off St. Aubin's Bay, similar to the royalist strategy in 1643.
 This did not go according to plan, however, as the garrison of St. Aubin's Fort abandoned their posts to the oncoming parliamentarians on 23 October and Mont Orgueil, which was not suited to artillery warfare, surrendered on 25 October.

 George Carteret, however, was determined to hold out at Elizabeth Castle, in the hopes that a royalist relief force from France would arrive, or in the hopes of frustrating the parliamentarians so much that they abandoned the siege.